aweager/command-server/README.md

 ### Executor API

-The first three positional arguments passed to the executor are:
+The first two positional arguments passed to the executor are:
 - file to read commands from
 - file to write PIDs to
-- file to write completions to

 Following after that, additional positional arguments may be appended from the invocation of `command_server.py`, or from the config file for the server.